 I started this endeavor in 2013 while I was still living in Las Vegas, and I got a positive response from people from my social media pages (Facebook and Twitter).
 I then began to look for opportunities throughout Las Vegas, but nothing happened.
 At the time, I thought what I created was a good project, and maybe it was time for me to look for a nine to five job.
 Once I moved back to California in 2015, I applied for one job and landed an interview for a financial services firm.

-While driving to the interview, I felt a sense of calmness and my intuition told me not to go to the interview and it was going to be a waste of time because I should be putting all my energy into what I created, “CalmandStrong.”
-Ever since that day, I’ve been focused on sharing my superhero story with people and about 95% of the people I’ve came across all congratulated me, just for being alive.
+While driving to the interview, I felt a sense of calmness and my intuition told me not to go to the interview, and it was going to be a waste of time because I should be putting all my energy into what I created, “CalmandStrong.”
+Ever since that day, I’ve been focused on sharing my superhero story with people, and about 95% of the people I’ve come across all congratulated me, just for being alive.

-I also realized I work better when I’m not being confined into a box with boundaries, and I have creative freedom to express myself artistically.
+I also realized I work better when I’m not being confined to a box with boundaries, and I have creative freedom to express myself artistically.

 After all the struggle, pain and sleepless nights thinking about my future.
 I thank God for pointing me to my divine connection: inFAMOUS and Cole MacGrath, which consists of comparing my superhero story of being a two-time cancer survivor and hip amputee to my favorite superhero: Cole MacGrath.

 In 2017, I watched an Unsung episode on TV One about soul singer Kashif.
 While telling his story and the struggles he had to endure, he said something I completely related to when I was in a dark and depressing place thinking about my future while living in Las Vegas.